-The average cat's pregnancy lasts about 65 days.
+The average cat gestation period is about 65 days.
+During this time, your kitty's physical needs, appearance, and even behavior may change significantly.
 Caring for a pregnant cat is not difficult, but there are a few things you should know to ensure good health for the mother and kittens.

 How to Detect Pregnancy in Cats